-Babcock Mixed Use Planned Development Lee Plan Compliance Narrative (As Proposed) REVISED DECEMBER 2023
+Babcock Mixed Use Planned Development Lee Plan Text Amendment

+REVISED JULY 2024

-POLICY 1.1.15: The New Community future land use category are areas of land that can be planned and developed as a cohesive unit in order to better achieve conservation of important environmental resources and to initiate area wide surface water management.
-New Community land must be located such that the area is capable of being developed with a balance of residential and non-residential uses and that major impacts of the development are internalized and/or alleviated by infrastructure that is existing or will be funded privately.
+POLICY 1.1.15: The New Community future land use category are areas of land that can be planned and developed as a cohesive unit morder to better achieve the conservation of important environmental resources and to initiate area-wide surface water management.
+New Community land must be located such that the area is capable of being developed with a balance of residential and non-residential uses and that major impacts of the development are internalized and/or alleviated by existing infrastructure that is existing or will be funded privately.
 New Community areas will be developed as freestanding economic units and will not impose negative fiscal impacts on the County (other than those associated with the delay in placing property improvements on the tax rolls).
-The residential density is one unit per 2.5 2.0 gross acres (1 du/2.5 2.0 acres) except within the Gateway/Airport Planning District, where a residential density of up to six dwelling units per gross acre (6 du/acre) may be permitted.
+The residential density is one unit per 2.5 1.9 gross acres (1 du/2.5 1.9 acres) except within the Gateway/Airport Planning District, where a residential density of up to six dwelling units per gross acre (6 du/acre) may be permitted.